City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 ## Tests

-Due to historical reasons, the tests might not be the best ones and they might be lacking in coverage.
-Some unit tests are a bit like e2e tests, so the distinction is not clear.
-Both test suites should pass, however.
+Test coverage is not the best and the tests might be using quite optimistic type casting or have some other historical burden.
+Both `npm run test` and `npm run test:e2e` should fully pass, however.